Petar Kovačević (basketball player)

-Petar Kovačević (born 30 October 2002 in Belgrade, Serbia) is a Serbian professional basketball player who plays as a power forward for KK Bosna BH Telecom in the Bosnian League and ABA League.
+Petar Kovačević (Петар Ковачевић; born 30 October 2002 in Belgrade, Serbia) is a Serbian professional basketball player who plays as a power forward for KK Bosna BH Telecom in the Bosnian League, ABA League and FIBA Europe Cup.
 He previously represented Mega Basket in the Serbian Basketball League and ABA League.

 Early life and youth career

 Kovačević was born in Belgrade on 30 October 2002 and developed through the youth ranks of Serbian clubs including KK Mega Basket and OKK Beograd.
 He was widely regarded among the top young talents of his generation in Serbia, featuring in the junior ABA League and U19 European competitions.

 Professional career

 Mega Basket (2022-2024)

 Kovačević joined Mega Basket in 2022 after strong performances with OKK Beograd.
 During his time in the ABA League, he averaged 2.4 points and 1.9 rebounds in limited minutes, and was considered a promising prospect.

 KK Bosna BH Telecom (2024-present)

 In July 2024, Kovačević moved to Bosna in Sarajevo, becoming a key player in their successful ABA League 2 campaign.
 He averaged 11.7 points and 4.6 rebounds per game in ABA 2 and 10.3 points and 3.7 rebounds per game in the Bosnian League, shooting over 65% from two-point range.
 He was instrumental in Bosna claiming the 2024–25 ABA League 2 championship, including a standout performance in the final.